 Physics is a fascinating subject to study at this level.
 It is very highly regarded by universities and employers who recognise that studying Physics develops practical, analytical and logical problem solving skills as well as increasing students' awareness of how the world works.

-An A Level in Physics is essential, highly desirable and very useful for many different careers/professions.
-These are Engineering, Medicine, Veterinary Science, Dentistry, Architecture, Management, Research, Geophysics and Geology.
+An A Level in Physics is essential, highly desirable and very useful for many different careers and professions.
+These include, but are not limited to Engineering, Medicine, Veterinary Science, Dentistry, Architecture, Management, Research, Geophysics and Geology.